ymrabet/data-optimization/README.md

 The PPTX presentation explains in further details the approach which consists of:

-1- Scope Discovery and Data manipulation
+1- Scope Discovery and Data manipulation.
-2- Defining Penalty Function
+2- Defining Penalty Function.
-3- Modeling, Results and Insights
+3- Modeling, Results and Insights.